-- A. This Section includes inspection, testing, changes, repair, and replacement of existing irrigation systems, required due to scope of work and proposed areas of construction, this contract. - B. Bid Unit Pricing for Repair and Replacement of irrigation system, determined to be existing issues, NOT required or caused by areas of construction, including but not limited to; controls, piping, valves, sprinkler heads, controls, and wiring. - C. Include all submittals, permits, and requirements associated with federal, state, and local requirements and regulations.
+- A. This Section includes a complete irrigation system including but not limited to; wells, pumps, piping, valves, sprinklers, heads, specialties, controls, and wiring for pumps and automatic control of the well pumps and irrigation system. - B. Include all submittals, permits, and requirements associated with federal, state and local requirements and regulations.